My partner and I adopted our son through the foster care system here in North Carolina, so today's blog topic is a big deal to me.

 ☼ Donate books about adoption to your local or school library.

-Still, there are already thousands of children out there who need homes, and foster care and adoption are great ways to form your family.
+There are already thousands of children out there who need homes, and foster care and adoption are great ways to form your family.

 (And if you're thinking about having kids or are already a parent, the Family Equality Council is a great resource.)